DEvBOLT19/devbolt19.github.io/journey/ml/mlroadmap.md

 ### 📅 Day 15 — Iteration Protocol 🔥
 - `__iter__`, `__next__`
-- How `for` loop really works
+- How `for` loop really works internally
 - `StopIteration`
-- Custom iterable class
+- `iter()` and `next()` — now introduced properly here
 - `iter()` with sentinel
+- Custom iterable — concept only here

+> 🔁 Note: Building a full custom iterable class requires OOP knowledge.
+You will build one properly on Day 61 after learning classes in Phase 3.

 ### 📅 Day 16 — Comprehensions 🔥
 - List comprehensions